textX/textX/docs/scoping.md

 references to parts of the model stored in different files or even models defined by other metamodels (imported into the current metamodel).
-Moreover, scope providers exist allowing to reference model elements relative to other referenced model elements: This can be a referenced method defined in a referenced class of an instance (with a meta-model defining classes, methods and instances of classes).
+Moreover, scope providers exist allowing to reference model elements relative to other referenced model elements.
+For example, this can be a referenced method defined in a referenced class of an instance (with a meta-model defining classes, methods and instances of classes).

 ## Usage

-The scope providers are registered to the metamodel and can be bound to specific parts of rules:
+The scope providers are registered to the metamodel and can be bound to specific attributes of grammar rules:

  * e.g., `my_meta_model.register_scope_providers({"*.*": scoping.providers.FQN()})`
+   bounds `FQN` provider to all attributes of all grammar rules due to `*.*`
  * or: `my_meta_model.register_scope_providers({"MyAttribute.ref": scoping.providers.FQN()})`
+   bounds `FQN` provider to attribute `ref` of grammar rule `MyAttribute`
  * or: `my_meta_model.register_scope_providers({"*.ref": scoping.providers.FQN()})`
+   bounds `FQN` provider to `ref` attribute of all grammar rules.
  * or: `my_meta_model.register_scope_providers({"MyAttribute.*": scoping.providers.FQN()})`
+   bounds `FQN` provider to all attributes of `MyAttribute` grammar rule

 Example (from [tests/test_scoping/test_local_scope.py](https://github.com/igordejanovic/textX/blob/master/tests/functional/test_scoping/test_local_scope.py)):